fogfish/gurl/doc/user-guide.md

 #### Method and URL

 Method and URL are only mandatory writer morphism in I/O declaration.
-Use `type Method string` to declare verb of HTTP request.
+Use `type Method string` to declare the verb of HTTP request.
 It's received method `URL` allows to specify a destination endpoint.

 ```go
 http.Join(